Your Guide to Sharing the Road With Tractor Trailers Safely

 There are 15.5 million trucks operating on U.S. roads today.
 Of those, two million are estimated to be tractor trailers.
 This means not only do semis and tractor trailers account for a great deal of traffic on the roads today, but they also contribute to a great deal of risk in terms of driving safely on our nation’s highways and byways.
 By learning what it takes to drive safely around and with these larger trucks, you can practice defensive driving and stay safer on the roads today.

-There were 3,660 fatalities on U.S. roadways in accidents involving large trucks in 2014, according to the Insurance Institute for Highway Safety (IIHS).
+There were 4,119 fatalities on U.S. roadways in accidents involving large trucks in 2019, according to the Insurance Institute for Highway Safety (IIHS).
 That does not even take into account the many injuries that occur in these accidents.
-While this 2014 figure is significantly down from 5,099 fatalities ten years earlier, it still represents a frightening statistic.

 To shed light on numbers that are closer to home, according to the Pennsylvania Department of Transportation, in 2014, Pennsylvania saw:

 While these statistics are alarming, the more you know and understand about tractor trailers on the road, the better prepared you will be to avoid many accidents and fatalities involving semi trucks.

 Conditions and Situations that Increase the Risk of Tractor Trailer Accidents

 Like many things in life, driving involves a series of risks.
 Learning to manage those risks helps improve your safety on the road.
 This means you need to be able to anticipate what is going on with other drivers on the road — including those driving large trucks.
 It also means taking preventative actions rather than simply reacting to potential accidents once they have been set into motion.

 Identifying conditions and situations that are risky for truck drivers is an important first step.
 The following are among some of the biggest contributing factors to truck accidents: